-The graduate performance evenings are listed on the regular performance calendars put out by the department, but it is up to the performers to create fliers or posters or individual invitations.
+The graduate performance evenings are announced on the regular communication channels used by the department, but it is up to the performers to create fliers or posters or individual invitations.
 A compilation flier may be printed for campus distribution by the department.
-Please deliver the flier for printing no less than a week before the performance event.
-The performances are open to everyone, and they are free.
+Please deliver the flier for printing no less than a week prior to the performance event.
+The performances are free and open to the public.

-Response from professors
+Response from faculty

-A colloquium soon after the graduate performances for discussion and feedback.
+A colloquium is convened by the PERF_STUD 410 instructor soon after the graduate performances for discussion and feedback.
 Performers are encouraged to consult beforehand with the colloquium convener about the salient issues and questions their performance raises so that the colloquium can be structured most helpfully.